kiddojazz/RPA-in-Python/README.md

 r.snap('page', 'USA.png')
 ```

-What is actually happening here is firstly, your chrome browser opens when you initialize the code.
+So, here's what is actually happening here:
-It then navigate to google were is search for a specific key word which we have inserted called USA.
+- Your chrome browser opens when you initialize the code.
-Lastly it then saves the search location as a png format.
+- It navigates to Google and searches for the specific keyword we have inserted. (in this case, USA).

-Below is an explanation of the entire process of what actually happened.
+- It saves the search as a PNG format.

 ![alt text](https://github.com/kiddojazz/RPA-in-Python/blob/main/images/1_NYu8AhHZdcLr7hDOhRn0Pw.gif)